Quantum Mechanics as a Reversible Diffusion Theory

 and

 from which we conclude that

 In Appendix E, without making reference to wave functions, it is shown that the probability distribution, in order to evolve symmetrically in time, must have the form:

 Those results imply to us that, if we reverse time, the ensemble of all possible quantum trajectories, on average, remains the same, but reversed.
 It should also be mentioned that the reversal of the current velocity and invariance of the probability distribution under time-reversal have also been stated in the context of stochastic mechanics by Guerra \cite{guerra1981structural}.
 Furthermore, there is also discussion by Callender \cite{callender2024insights} about the reversal of the current velocity in the context of Bohmian mechanics that confirms the existence of time symmetry in quantum systems.
 An analogous perspective was also proposed by Gao \cite{gao2022understanding}, who instead refers to the reversal of the probability current and time-invariance of probability distribution.
 It is suggested that those - or in other words the time-invariance of the continuity equation - are in fact responsible for the appearance of time-symmetry in QM and the complex conjugation of the wave function under time-reversal.
 In the case that we have described, of course, the set $B\rightarrow\{ x \in F,t_c \}$ describes a particle whose each possible average trajectory is time-reversible but not each individual trajectory is reversible.
-And, of course, it makes sense to care about the "average behavior" of the particle, because the form and evolution of the probability distribution are determined by it (Bohmian trajectories have been experimentally observed as average trajectories \cite{kocsis2011observing}). \textit{On the other hand, someone could suggest that individual and not just the ensemble path reversibility is expressed by the intersection process of Chapter III and that has as a consequence the statistical reversibility we observe mathematically.
-However, I think that is a strong and risky claim}.
+And, of course, it makes sense to care about the "average behavior" of the particle, because the form and evolution of the probability distribution are determined by it (Bohmian trajectories have been experimentally observed as average trajectories \cite{kocsis2011observing}). \textit{On the other hand, someone could suggest that individual and not the ensemble path reversibility is expressed by the intersection process of Chapter III and this ensures reversibility at the micro-level (see more information on Appendix L) }.

 Moreover, time-reversibility is also obvious due to the time-invariance of the equations of motion, i.e. the quantum Hamilton-Jacobi equation, the quantum Newton's equation or the quantum continuity equation (of course again in the case $V(r,t)=V(r)$).
 All the Bohmian equations which are the fundamental equations of motion in our theory (despite its stochastic character) are time-symmetric.